scipy-conference/scipy_proceedings/papers/brefsdal/sherpa.rst

    | :math:`\beta_7` | 0.0403176  | -0.0107599  | 0.0107599   |
    +-----------------+------------+-------------+-------------+

+It is important to note that the parameter uncertainties computed by covariance do not consider correlations between parameters and can underestimate or overestimate the true uncertainty.
+Compare the differences in uncertainties computed by ``conf`` and ``covar`` in Tables :ref:`tbl2` and :ref:`tbl3`.

 pyBLoCXS
 --------

-The example below selects the Metropolis-Hastings using the pyBLoCXS function ``set_sampler``.
+The example below selects the Metropolis-Hastings using the pyBLoCXS [sem2011]_ function ``set_sampler``.
 The likelihood and parameter draws are computed using the high level function ``get_draws``.
 The inputs to ``get_draws`` at the API level are a function to calculate the likelihood, the best-fit parameter values, the covariance matrix centered on the best-fit, the degrees of freedom, and the number of iterations.
 At the high level, only the number of iterations is needed as input.
 The other inputs are accessed from Sherpa by pyBLoCXS.

 |